 To begin with these exams were valid for life.

-In 2003, the ICAO set the goal of a level 4 in English (valide for 4 years) for all pilots before 2008 (see here).
-This goal was then added to JAA regulations (FCL 1200) and later in EASA regulations (FCL055).
+This objective was then added to JAA regulations (FCL 1200) and later in EASA regulations (FCL055).

-However the format of the DGAC assessment has not changed since the days of the QRI.
+However the format of the DGAC assessment has not really changed since the days of the QRI.

-You will probably be happy taking the DGAC exam if:
+You will probably find the DGAC exam relatively easy if:

 - You have a diploma in translation (like James!), as it is mainly a translation exercise from French to English.